SGBC/course/docs/nbis_annotation/practical_session/practical2_supl2_maker.md

  - ***annotations.gff* file**

+It's a mix of all the gff tracks produced/handled by maker.
+It contains the annotation done by maker mixed up with other gff lines like the protein alignments, repeats, etc..
 If you use 'less' to read the annotation file *annotations.gff* ([GFF3 format](http://www.sequenceontology.org/gff3.shtml)), you will see a range of different features:
 ```
 ##gff-version 3